JBEI/edd/jbei/README.md

 * `maintain_ice_links.py` This work-in-progress script supports scanning linked EDD/ICE deployments and maintaining the association between EDD experiments and ICE parts, which can become out-of-date under some circumstances (e.g. downtime or communication failure).
+See the [draft technical documentation][1] for this script.

 #### Running Command Line Tools